luisaveiro/dev.env/README.md

 with javascript, not bash.
 You can share it with your team, or contribute to Fig open source specs for tools like `git`, `aws`, `kubectl`.

+[Raycast](https://raycast.com/) lets you control your tools with a few keystrokes.
+It's designed to keep you focused.
+Provides built-in extensions to connect with common tools like `Asana`, `GitHub`, `Jira`, `Linear`, `Zoom`.
+Write scripts in your favorite programming language to connect to web APIs or control other tools.

 [Swimm](https://swimm.io/) keeps development smooth with smart docs that are always synced with your code.
 Never let onboarding, outdated documents, or project switching slow you down.
 Swimm allows you to create walkthroughs or